 I want to make sure I am clear on this point.
 I'm not saying that you should reduce the amount of time you are spending on your blog and try to make up for it by spending more money, because that is not a good combo either.

 You want to spend money on a blog that has solid content.
 If you don't focus on the content piece as the top priority, the money will most likely not be worth it as your retention rate might be non-existent.

 Spending Money on Your Blog Amplifies Great Content

 The more you can bring in new visitors and increase your visitor retention, the more likely your blog is will exponentially explode.
-They key is finding balance in what is worth the cost.
+The key is finding balance in what is worth the cost.

-Spending money on your WordPress blog should be looked at as investing money into your business because that is what you are doing.
+Spending money on your WordPress blog should be considered as investing money into your business because that is what you are doing.

 But you might say, “But Chris, I can start a blog for next to nothing!
 Why would I want to spend money unless I have to?”
 Because if you have great content, why not increase your chances of success?
 If you fail, not a huge deal.
 At least you know you did everything you could.